URK21/SF-related/README.md

 # SF-related
-SF-related information- CPU time limits are soft limit, unlike most limits.
+CPU time limits are soft limit, unlike most limits.
 That means that the platform will often allow your code to exceed the CPU time limit if it only happens occasionally.